I work as a licensed HVAC contractor in Northeast Ohio and get a ton of questions on heat pumps.

 As with all systems, breakdowns happen.
 Parts can fail on any system, but performing regular maintenance will help prevent that and make sure your heat pump is functioning efficiently.

-How Warm Can A Heat Pump Get Your House?
+How Hot Can A Heat Pump Get My Home?

 A heat pump can make your house as warm as you’d like.
 Most people keep they’re temps somewhere around 68-72, but you can set it as high as you want.
 Obviously the warmer you set it, the more energy you will use.
 So it’s best to find a happy medium between comfort and efficiency.